GPII/universal/README.md

 #### Running node-based production tests
 The purpose of these tests are to test production config setups of the system.
-This involves using the online preferences server when fetching preferences sets, so there are extended requirements for these tests.
+This involves using the cloud based flow manager when fetching or updating user settings, so there are extended requirements for these tests.

 These tests are a supplement to the `all-tests.js` (and hence not part of that test suite) and should be run separately when testing the system and having the below requirements available.

 Requirements:
 * an internet connection
-* a preferences server running at `http://preferences.gpii.net` containing at least the following (unmodified) NP set: `MikelVargas`
+* a cloud based flow manager running at `http://flowmanager.gpii.net` containing at least the following (unmodified) NP set: `MikelVargas`

 The tests are run using the following command: